Capital World Group

 Overview of the US-China trade war

-The trade war between the US and China began in 2018 with an initial 25% tariff on Chinese goods, and it only intensified in subsequent years.
+The trade war between the US and China, the two countries that ranked in top 10 clothing manufacturing countries, has began in 2018 with an initial 25% tariff on Chinese goods, and it only intensified in subsequent years.
 What started as a dispute over trade imbalances and technology transfer quickly became a prolonged confrontation that unsettled global supply chains.
 Labor-intensive sectors, particularly apparel and footwear, were hit early as duties pushed up import costs for products that had long relied on China’s scale and efficiency.

 According to CNN, in April 2025, the US-China trade war reached a peak when The United States raised tariffs on Chinese imports to 145%, and China responded with 125% duties on American goods.
 These extreme rates cut into business margins and lifted retail prices, straining both companies and consumers.
 Manufacturers that relied on cross-border parts also saw production expenses climb sharply, forcing some to rethink sourcing strategies.